-In First Timothy, Paul advised Timothy on such practical topics as qualifications for church leaders, public worship, confronting false teaching, and how to treat various groups of people within the church.
+Paul advised Timothy on such practical topics as qualifications for church leaders, public worship, confronting false teaching, and how to treat various groups of people within the church.
 Right belief and right behavior are critical for anyone who desires to lead or serve effectively in the church.
 We should all believe rightly, participate in the church actively, and minister to one another lovingly.

-To Whom Written:
+To Whom Written

 To Timothy, “my own son in the faith” (1 Timothy 1:2).

 The purpose of the book of First Timothy was to outline Paul’s charge to Timothy regarding his responsibilities in Ephesus.
 Paul instructed Timothy how to deal with the “savage wolves” who had entered in among the Ephesian ekklesia (Acts 20:29), as well as the men from among the ekklesia who had started speaking perverse things to draw away disciples after themselves (Acts 20:30).
 Paul issued directives as to teaching the believers in Ephesus (mostly ancestral Israelite who had believed during the Acts period) how they should live in the dispensation of grace.
 Paul also instructed Timothy how to choose over-watchers (episkopos) and servants (diakonos) for the community.
-Paul beseeched Timothy to “fight the good fight of faith” as an example to the community in Ephesus.
-In First Timothy 2:5, Paul made the astounding statement, “For there is one God, and one mediator between God and men, the man Christ Jesus,” absolutely allowing any mediation of angels or men in this present dispensation.
+He beseeched Timothy to “fight the good fight of faith” as an example to the community in Ephesus.
+In 1 Timothy 2:5, the apostle made the astounding statement, “For there is one God, and one mediator between God and men, the man Christ Jesus,” absolutely allowing any mediation of angels or men in this present dispensation.